 have several acres to run on and explore.
 Usually you'll see them under a

 tree watching a squirrel or chasing each other around the house.
 Most of them

 are very good about coming back into the 'back yard' when I call them so its

-easy to just let them run while we're there watching.
+easy to just let them run while we're out there doing chores.